dvaruas/slowly-stamps/README.md

 which stamps you have sent to which of your pals.

 **<< [UPDATE] >>**
-There's an alternate way carry out the same task.
+There's an alternate way to essentially carry out the same task.
 Ain't fully fleshed out yet but [this](https://gist.github.com/dvaruas/2cf949033514af30f04da1b12003a059) Github gist lays down the steps one can perform to not require any tracking.
 (There is a caveat though so read it carefully!)